Testicular Cancer New Zealand: #GOBALLSOUT

 SOFII’s view

-This is the kind of campaign we love here at SOFII because it just jumps straight out at you.
+This campaign just jumps straight out at you.
 It’s funny, outrageous but totally on point, addressing the core issue of the charity’s mission in a way that instantly engages prospective donors.
-And it was successful, using new technologies and interactive platforms to reach as wide an audience as possible.
-It was so good in fact that other organisation’s were even inspired to ape it.
-What more could you ask for?
+Plus, it was successful too, using new technologies and interactive platforms to reach as wide an audience as possible.

 Creator / originator